pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 state of the world.
 It's a tautology.
 That's OK.
 Actually, it's **good**.

 It's OK because hardcoding a response is the easiest way to make a test go green.
-It's **good** because we haven't defined any other expected behavior in another test.
+It's good because we haven't defined any other expected behavior in another test.
 If we expect new outcomes given new input we have to say so in a test.
 Otherwise, we'll end up with a green test suite and a broken code base because untested assumptions were made about the code. **Assumptions need to be validated often.**

 ---

+#untested assumptions

 Let's pretend we wrote this code to make our lonesome test pass: